yubo56/nonlinear_breaking/MEETING_NOTES.md

 - No breaking with bulk driving, small artifacts probably related to bad damping?
 - Try wavepacket, high k divergences
+- high k instabilities: due to improperly resolving the Gaussian, bad BC
+    - delta P is from nonlinear term having nonzero integral

 ## TODO
 - plot spatial FT as function of time